 Later elementary students (grades 3–5) transition to more independent project work.
 Students create questions of their choosing that hone research, non-fiction reading and writing, information synthesizing, and presentation skills.

-The upper school years (6–8) support critical thinking through inquiry across all core subjects and provide numerous opportunities for students to consider, write and present about, and work on complex issues.
+The upper school years (6–8) support our challenging curriculum philosophy by encouraging critical thinking through inquiry across all core subjects and providing numerous opportunities for students to consider, write and present about, and work on complex issues.